heinhoang/cannon-shoot-game/README.md

 A game using ReactJS + SVG.
 Our cannon will shoot aliens (UFO)

 ### Prerequisites
-Knowledge on ReactJS, SVG, NodeJS 8 (parcel may not work with NodeJS 6,7)
+- Knowledge on ReactJS, SVG
+- NodeJS 8 (parcel may not work with NodeJS 6,7)

 ### Techniques
 We use Parcel, React, SVG

+### Notes
+Need to use `stage-3 babel preset` to support spread, destruture,... ([more](https://github.com/parcel-bundler/parcel/issues/304))

 ### Credits
 - Parcel [settup](https://scotch.io/tutorials/setting-up-a-react-project-with-parcel)